JqKOU/Coding_is_fun/README.md

 🔢 Priority Queue.ipynb provides a way to sort a list of numbers using priority queue

-⏰ Time Class.ipynb is a simulator of clock
+⏰ Time Class.ipynb is a simulates time

 ☎️ Contacts Linked List.ipynb which allows us to manipulate contacts information